Skullcutter/Text-to-Image/README.md

 # AI Text-to-Image Generator

-A modern, responsive React application that transforms text descriptions into AI-generated images using Hugging Face's Stable Diffusion model.
+A modern, responsive React application that transforms text descriptions into AI-generated images using Black Forest Labs' FLUX.1-schnell model.
 Built with React functional components and styled with Tailwind CSS, this web app provides an intuitive interface for creating digital art through natural language prompts.

+The application features a clean, gradient-based design that works seamlessly across all devices, from mobile phones to desktop computers.
 Users can enter descriptive text, select from sample prompts, and generate high-quality images with real-time loading feedback and one-click download functionality.

 ## Key Highlights:
 Leverages Stable Diffusion for creating unique images from text

-- 🎨 **AI Image Generation**: Leverages Stable Diffusion for creating unique images from text.
+- 🎨 **AI Image Generation**: Leverages FLUX.1-schnell for ultra-fast, high-quality image creation from text.

 - 📱 **Fully Responsive**: Mobile-first design that adapts to any screen size.